 If You Go on the Tequila Herradura Express:

-Price: There are three price levels to consider, based upon the different train cars.
+💲 Price: There are three price levels to consider, based on the different train cars.

-Where to buy tickets: You can buy your tickets directly from Herradura online here.
+🎟️ Where to buy tickets: You can buy these tequila train tickets directly from Herradura online here.

-When: The Tequila Herradura Express currently runs weekly, only on Saturdays.
-The train departs promptly at 10:00 but you should arrive to the station no later than 9:30 for time to get checked in, go through security, and board the train.
+🕙 When: The Tequila Herradura Express currently runs weekly, only on Saturdays.
+The train departs promptly at 11:00 am, but passengers are asked to begin arriving by 10:00 for time to get checked in, go through security, and board the train.
 You return to Guadalajara at 7:30 pm.
-Alternatively you can tour the Casa Herradura hacienda any day of the week but must arrange your own transportation.
+Alternatively, you can tour the Casa Herradura hacienda any day of the week but must arrange your own transportation.

 Travel Tips To Know Before You Go on the Tequila Herradura Express:

 Choosing a Tequila Train: Jose Cuervo Express vs Tequila Herradura Express